 The best part about this product is the fact that you can simply unscrew an empty tank and screw in a new, full tank for a smoother and easier scuba experience.
 Therefore, you can prepare a few of these beforehand to take with you to the beach so that you don’t need to stop and refill every 5 to 10 minutes.
 If you have many tanks, you can then extend the amount of time that you can breathe under the water during every snorkeling trip.

-Safety Concerns of Mini Air Tanks for Snorkeling
+Safety Concerns of Mini Air Tanks

-Of course, mini air tanks for snorkeling have come to change the game.
+Of course, air tanks for snorkeling have come to change the game.
 The ability to breathe underwater and to even dive down a few feet without worrying about your snorkel is one that is appreciated by many.
 However, there are understandably some safety concerns with their design and use.

 First of all, this type of product is usually only really recommended to people who consider themselves good and confident swimmers.
 If you aren’t comfortable in open water, you may want to use a traditional snorkeling mask set instead.
 Second, if you are not very familiar with this type of equipment, you really have to read all of the safety recommendations and instructions.
 Reading is not enough – these guidelines must then be followed to a T to make sure that everything goes smoothly.

 Also, the deeper you go below the surface of the water, the higher the risk to you.
 Therefore, you must know and understand how air tanks and air capacities work the further down you go.
 You must pay attention to the remaining air in your tank and adjust your time underwater accordingly.
 The last thing you want is to be 10, maybe 20 meters under the water and run out of air before you can swim out to the surface!